jagerber48/sciform/docs/source/usage.rst

 #.
 Rounding is always performed using significant figure rounding
    applied to the uncertainty.
 If a ``precision`` is supplied then the uncertainty is rounded to significant figures consistent with the supplied ``precision``.
-Otherwise the uncertainty is left unrounded.
+Otherwise the uncertainty is left un-rounded.
 #.
 The value is rounded to the digit corresponding to the least
    significant digit of the rounded uncertainty.
 #.
 The value for the exponent is resolved by applying the